sigasi/sigasi_insights/manual/linting.md

 ## Dead Code (unreachable code)

-If the Sigasi analyser can determine that a condition is always false, it will mark the if-statement because it contains dead code.
+If the Sigasi analyzer can determine that a condition is always false, it will mark the if-statement because it contains dead code.

 ![](images/unreachable_code.png)